 More information can be found on Statistics Norway’s website under Methods in official statistics, in the ‘Confidentiality’ section.

 There are breakage in time series between 2019 and 2020 due to comprehensive change in the regional classification.

-The Local Government Act was revised in 2019 and there were some alterations of the chart of accounts, but for the most of the variables, there are similar definitions backward to 2001 which was the first year all municipalities and county municipalities reported to KOSTRA.
+The Local Government Act was revised in 2019 and there were some alterations of the chart of accounts, but for the most of the variables, there are similar definitions backward to 2001 which was the first year all municipalities reported to KOSTRA.
 Figures before and after 2001 are not directly comparable.
 Further back, it was a large change in the regulations in 1991, so that figures from before and after 1991 are also not directly comparable.

 The controlling of the published preliminary figures March 15th, are only done by electronic controls.
 These controls do not find all the errors and there can be errors in the published preliminary figures March 15th.
 When publishing edited figures June 15th, controls are made by both Statistics Norway and the municipalities themselves.

 The publication gives very detailed information, and the controls done by Statistics Norway do not cover all details, so errors can still occur.

 Partial non-response occurs.
 The reporting of municipality accounts is based on the principle of total counting, but there will always be considerable defections when Statistics Norway publishes preliminary figures March 15th.
 Publication of audited figures 15th of June produce some defections but considerable less than publication of the preliminary figures.
 In the publication of 15th March the defection rate can be about 30 per cent , but in June the defection rate is normally less than 2 per cent.